CLASSIFICATION NO. 518

 - Interviews witnesses and relatives of the deceased; takes photographs of death scene and examines body for signs of injury or suspicious death; orders removal of body upon completion of investigation; recommends further criminal or pathological investigations if indicated.

-- Prepares detailed reports on all circumstances relating to deaths, including investigation reports, autopsies, laboratory analyses and inventories, for review by the Medical Examiner Program Coordinator; testifies in criminal and civil proceedings relating to the cause and manner of death.
+- Prepares detailed reports on all circumstances relating to deaths, including investigation reports, and inventories for review by the Medical Examiner Supervisor; testifies in criminal and civil proceedings relating to the investigation activities and findings.

 REQUIRED KNOWLEDGE AND SKILLS